Bellegarde, Saskatchewan

-Bellegarde is a French-speaking hamlet in the Rural Municipality of Storthoaks No. 31 in the Canadian province of Saskatchewan.
-It was established in 1898.
-Bellegarde is located just south of Highway 13 (the Red Coat Trail), near the Manitoba border and in south-eastern Saskatchewan.
+Bellegarde is a French-speaking hamlet in the Rural Municipality of Storthoaks No. 31 in south-eastern Saskatchewan, Canada.
+It is located just south of Highway 13 (the Red Coat Trail) about 10 km west of the Manitoba border.
 Being a hamlet with fewer than 100 people, the population is counted within the population count of the rural municipality.
+The community was established in 1898.

 History

 In July 1888, when Rev. Jean Gaire, a newly arrived young priest from France, founded the parish of Grande-Clairière in Manitoba, St. Maurice of Bellegarde did not exist.
 By 1891, under the guidance of Father Jean-Isidoire Gaire, settlers residing in Grande-Clairière took homesteads at what they called, "La Quatrième Coulée" or the Fourth Creek.

 In 1892, they left full of enthusiasm to settle the Quatrième Coulée with bags and luggage, oxen and plows.
 After a failed attempt to clear farmland, they returned to Grande-Clairière discouraged.

 At the same time, under the direction of Father Gaire, settlers advanced 25 to 30 miles to the west and six miles south, founding the mission of St. Raphael.
 On his return, Mgr Gaire discovered that Cyrille Sylvestre had taken four homesteads at the Quatrième Coulée with the intention of settling there permanently with his family.

 In 1892, more settlers travelled to the Quatrième Coulée.
 After careful studies from all points of view, these farmers recognized the value in the land.
 The area quickly won recruits.

 In 1889, families arriving at Grande Clairière from Luxembourg, Belgium took up homesteads at St. Maurice.

 During the winter of 1893, the Jean-Baptiste Moreau family was the first family to spend the winter as isolated settlers in this area.

 In 1894, the Moreau family was joined by other settlers who stayed to break the land.
 Soon others arrived to reinforce the colony.
 By 1897–1898, 110 settlers worked and prospered around St. Maurice de Bellegarde.

 In 1900, four families from Chicago arrived.